 The Amazon Echo Studio has great dynamics.
 It can get louder than the Bose Home Speaker 300, and there are minimal compression artifacts at max volume, so your audio sounds clear, even at high volumes.

 The Amazon Echo Studio doesn't have a battery and only works when it's plugged into a wall socket.

 This speaker has excellent voice assistant support.
 It has Alexa built-in, which you can activate with your voice.
 The speaker can understand your commands, even when you're far away.
-However, it has a harder time hearing you if you're in a noisy environment.
+However, compared to other Alexa speakers like the Devialet Mania, it has a harder time hearing you if you're in a noisy environment.
 You can also mute the speaker's mic if you don't want the speaker to hear you.

 The Amazon Echo Studio has a 3.5mm AUX port so you can wire your smartphone directly to the speaker to play audio.
 There's also a mini optical line-in as well as a micro-USB port.
 The micro-USB port can be used with an Ethernet adapter to facilitate a wired network connection.

 The Amazon Echo Studio has alright Bluetooth connectivity.
 It can only be paired with one device at a time and it has high latency on iOS and Android, so it may not be a suitable choice for streaming videos.
 Some apps compensate for latency though, so your real-world experience may vary.
 On the upside, it has an outstanding range, so you can still be connected to the speaker, even if you're far away.

 This speaker is Wi-Fi compatible.
 However, it doesn't support Apple AirPlay or Google Chromecast connectivity.
 If you're looking for a speaker that supports Apple AirPlay, try the Sonos One Gen 2 or the Bose Home Speaker 500.